emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

    payload:  from MQTTX CLI
    ```

-   For information on more parameters, see  [MQTT X CLI - Publish](https://mqttx.app/docs/cli/get-started#publish).
+   For information on more parameters, see  [MQTTX CLI - Publish](https://mqttx.app/docs/cli/get-started#publish).

-### MQTT X Web
+### MQTTX Web

-[MQTT X Web](https://mqttx.app/web) is a browser-based MQTT 5.0 WebSocket client tool.
+[MQTTX Web](https://mqttx.app/web) is a browser-based MQTT 5.0 WebSocket client tool.
 You can use it to complete the development and debugging via MQTT over WebSocket, with no need to download or install any tools.
-The testing operations using the MQTT X Web is basically the same as using the [MQTT X Client](#mqtt-x-client).
+The testing operations using the MQTTX Web is basically the same as using the [MQTTX Client](#mqtt-x-client).

 <img src="./assets/mqtt-x-web.png" alt="mqtt-x-web" style="zoom:35%;" />